kianerfaan/EarthTD-replit.app/README.md

 ## About

-EarthTD.com is owned by [OpenSourceWebApps.com](https://opensourcewebapps.com) and is built with Flask and JavaScript using HTML5 Canvas for rendering.
+EarthTD.com is built with Flask and JavaScript using HTML5 Canvas for rendering.

 ## Play the Game